Integrated Water Resource Management

 INTEGRATED URBAN WATER MANAGEMENT FOR PLANNERS

-This PAS Memo explores the challenges and opportunities associated with integrated urban water management and addresses the need for cooperation and leadership between urban planners and water service personnel.
+This edition of PAS Memo explores the challenges and opportunities associated with integrated urban water management and addresses the need for cooperation and leadership between urban planners and water service personnel.

 INTEGRATING WATER MANAGEMENT AND SPATIAL PLANNING STRATEGIES BASED ON THE DUTCH EXPERIENCE